Why Christianity?

 by Rolaant McKenzie

 I will begin with atheism.
 There are a number of reasons why I believe that atheism is inadequate as a rational worldview.
 Atheism is inadequate as a rational worldview because it cannot adequately explain the existence of the universe.
-The majesty and order of the universe, and the wonder and complexities of life on earth, cries out for an explanation.
+The majesty and order of the universe, and the wonder and complexities of life on earth, cry out for an explanation.
 The atheist, however, is unable to provide a consistent one.
-If he argues that matter is eternal, he is going against modern science which states that the universe had a beginning and is gradually running down.
+If he argues that matter is eternal, he is going against modern science, which states that the universe had a beginning and is gradually running down.
 If the atheist affirms that the universe had a beginning, then he must account for what caused it.
 Either way, the atheist cannot adequately explain the universe and this world so full of complex forms of life.

 The atheistic worldview is irrational and cannot provide an adequate basis for intelligible experience.
 An atheistic world is ultimately random, disorderly, transitory, and volatile.
 It is therefore incapable of providing the necessary preconditions to account for the laws of science and the universal laws of logic.
 In short, it cannot account for the meaningful realities people encounter in life.

-Atheism as a worldview can furnish no rational basis for determining good and evil, or the human need for absolute moral standards.
+Atheism as a worldview can furnish no rational basis for determining good and evil or the human need for absolute moral standards.
 If there is no God who is by nature absolutely good, then there is no absolute standard for judging something to be good or evil.
-The atheist objects to the existence of God due to the presence of evil in the world, but can give no rationale on how he knows the difference between good and evil, much less provide a solution to the problem apart from God.
+The atheist objects to the existence of God due to the presence of evil in the world but can give no rationale on how he knows the difference between good and evil, much less provide a solution to the problem apart from God.

 The law of non-contradiction is the foundation for all logical thinking.
-It is known by a couple different names: the law of contradiction, and the law of non-contradiction.
+It is known by a couple different names: the law of contradiction and the law of non-contradiction.
 No matter what you call it, this law is absolutely inviolable.
 The law may be defined as follows: a statement cannot be true and not true at the same time and in the same respect.
-For example: It cannot be both raining and not raining at the same time and in the same respect.
+For example, it cannot be both raining and not raining at the same time and in the same respect.
 It could have been raining yesterday, but not today.
 Or, it could be raining where I live but not where you live.
 But it cannot be both raining and not raining at the same time and in the same place.

 The law of non-contradiction is a very useful tool in helping to arrive at the truth regarding which worldview has more validity.
 For those familiar with the conflicting doctrines of the major world religions, it is rather apparent that they cannot all be true.
 Some are pantheistic, some are polytheistic, and still others are monotheistic.

 Some teach a personal God, while others teach an impersonal one.
-Now it follows that if there is only one God -- if monotheism is true -- then all religions that teach polytheism and pantheism must then of necessity be false.
+Now it follows that if there is only one God -- if monotheism is true -- then all religions that teach polytheism and pantheism must then, of necessity, be false.
 And if it is true that God is a personal God, then all religions that teach an impersonal God must be false.

 What about Islam?
-Let's compare Jesus and His teachings to that of Muhammad.
-Jesus' birth was foretold in hundreds of prophecies.
+Let us compare Jesus and His teachings to those of Muhammad.
+Jesus’ birth was foretold in hundreds of prophecies.
 Muhammad had no prophecies foretelling his birth or mission.
 Jesus was miraculously born of a virgin.
 Muhammad, however, was born of the natural union of a human father and mother.
-Jesus lived a sinless life (2 Corinthians 5:21) and is considered sinless by the Quran (called an all-Righteous one).
+Jesus lived a sinless life (2 Corinthians 5:21) and is considered sinless by the Quran (called an All-Righteous One).
 However, Muhammad was someone who needed forgiveness for his faults (sura 40:55, 41:19).
 Jesus performed many miracles to substantiate His claims (Luke 7:22), but nowhere in the Quran does it state that Muhammad performed any miracles.
 None of Jesus enemies could find any fault with Him, but even the Quran states that Muhammad took his son Zaid's wife from him (sura 33:36-38).
 Finally, Muhammad is dead today.
 His grave is in Medina.
 Jesus is alive forever.
 He rose from the dead and ascended to the right hand of the Father.

 Buddha also fulfilled no prophecies, was born of the natural union of a human father and mother, lived a less than perfectly moral life, and is dead today.
 Buddhism teaches that the question of God's existence is meaningless.
 Buddha believed in reincarnation.
 He taught that every evil thing we do ties us more tightly to the cycle of rebirth.
-Buddha taught that a person could escape the cycle of reincarnation and enter nirvana only by following the "Noble Eight-fold Path", a strict ethical system.
+Buddha taught that a person could escape the cycle of reincarnation and enter nirvana only by following the "Noble Eight-fold Path,” a strict ethical system.
 Buddhist teachings include dedication to meditation.
 To the classical Buddhist, to attain nirvana is simply to be out of existence.
 Buddhism offers no personal salvation.
 It stands against sin and immorality, but it ignores the issue of God's existence and our need for redemption.
-At its root, Buddhism is a form of agnosticism or at least practical atheism.
+At its root, Buddhism is a form of agnosticism, or at least practical atheism.
 It provides no answers about the ultimate meaning of existence.
-Although its answers may be better than no answers at all, by denying the ultimate meaningfulness of life Buddhism provides its followers with little motivation to conquer evil or to work for justice.
+Although its answers may be better than no answers at all, by denying the ultimate meaning of life, Buddhism provides its followers with little motivation to conquer evil or to work for justice.
 Jesus Christ, in contrast, confronts us with the need to become right with God and to introduce a new order into the world, an order He called "the kingdom of God."

-The goal in this religion is primarily to procure the best advantage in the power struggle of the spirit world.
+The goal of this religion is primarily to procure the best advantage in the power struggle of the spirit world.
 There are no ultimate absolutes other than what the spirits of a clan prefer.
 These are the mores of the tribe.
 The spirits are finite and experience the same failures as humans.
-Animism also is ultimately subjective and irrational.
+Animism is also ultimately subjective and irrational.
 Animists are not generally open to a rational examination of their beliefs.
 It is the experience that counts.
 Authority comes from tradition.
 "My ancestors did this for hundreds of years!"
-Animism leads to fatalism and despair because it provides no answers to the questions of life's meaning and significance, or purpose in history.
+Animism leads to fatalism and despair because it provides no answers to the questions of life's meaning, significance, or purpose in history.
 There is no basis for human dignity in animism.
 Humans are on the same level as all other forms of life.
 It is essentially a religion of demons (idolatry).
-Missionaries who work on reservations in the American west often speak of the oppressive atmosphere as a result of spirit bondage.
+Missionaries who work on reservations in the American West often speak of the oppressive atmosphere as a result of spirit bondage.
 It is a religion of fear.
 Alcoholism and suicide are major problems in most animistic cultures.

 Regarding Wicca, witches follow a principle of ethics known as the Wiccan Rede: "That ye harm none, do what ye will."
-Whether witches realize it or not, their views raise some very problematic issues even over and above those raised by animism above: (1) Where does the Wiccan Rede derive from?
+Whether witches realize it or not, their views raise some very problematic issues, even over and above those raised by animism above: (1) Where does the Wiccan Rede derive from?
 (2) If there is "no one right religion, way, or truth for all," then why is this rule (the Wiccan Rede) universal?
 How do we know that witches are not just trying to impose their rule on us to "shackle our minds and actions," as they put it?
 (3) How do witches account for the origin and existence of evil and suffering?

 The only other great religious traditions that I know about are those of Taoism in China and Shintoism in Japan.
-These religions are pantheistic like Hinduism, but also have a number of animistic characteristics.
+These religions are pantheistic, like Hinduism, but also have a number of animistic characteristics.
 Those teachings have been adequately covered above.

 Regarding Jesus Christ, the tenants of Christianity are not based on some kind of blind faith -- as some people have claimed.
 In fact, Christianity depends very much on the testimony of eyewitnesses.
 A large portion of the Bible is just that: the eyewitness accounts of people who were actually there.
 Christians do not depend on a single individual's revelation of the truth (as, for example, in Islam and Buddhism).
 In fact, Jesus Christ, the object of the Christian's devotion and the focal point of all Scripture, did not write a single word of the Bible!

-Some say that Jesus was a myth, that He was not a historical figure.
+Some say that Jesus was a myth and that He was not a historical figure.
 These people maintain that no credible evidence exists that would substantiate His historicity.
 But nothing could be further from the truth.
 There is actually better historical evidence for the existence of Jesus and what Christians believe about Him than for just about any ancient historical figure.
 For example, the Jewish historian Flavius Josephus, who was not a Christian, wrote in 93-94 AD:

 "At this time there was a wise man who was called Jesus.
 And his conduct was good, and [he] was known to be virtuous.
 And many people from among the Jews and other nations became his disciples.
 Pilate condemned him to be crucified and to die.
 And those who had become his disciples did not abandon his discipleship.
 They reported that he had appeared to them three days after his crucifixion and that he was alive; accordingly, he was perhaps the messiah concerning whom the prophets have recounted wonders."
 Antiquities of the Jews, XVIII.iii.3